vmthanh-bi/100DaysOfSwiftUI/README.md

 # 100 Days of SwiftUI
 This repository is dedicated to documenting my progress of the Hacking With Swift's course "100 Days of SwiftUI" by Paul Hudson.

-If you would like to try this course yourself, you can find take it for free at: https://www.hackingwithswift.com/100/swiftui
+If you would like to try this course yourself, you can find at: https://www.hackingwithswift.com/100/swiftui

 ## Current Status
 🚨 Latest update: 20/10/22